-Agate Falls is just a few minutes walk from the MDOT-maintained Joseph Oravec roadside park on M-28, four miles west of Trout Creek.
-The trail from the roadside park on M-28 is well maintained and leads to a small viewing area high above the Falls offering a far off view of these wonderful Falls.
-A railroad trestle overhangs the Falls far above.
-A park bench is placed in the middle of the trestle for people to view the Falls.
+Agate Falls is just a few minute's walk from the Joseph Oravec roadside park on M-28, four miles west of Trout Creek or eight miles east of Bruce Crossing.
+The trail from the roadside park on M-28 is well maintained and leads to a small viewing area high above the Falls, offering a far-off view of these beautiful Falls.
+A railroad trestle overhangs the falls far above, offering another excellent view.
+A park bench is in the middle of the trestle for people to sit and view the falls, and the walk to the viewing site is handicap accessible.

-To gain access to the views below as seen in our gallery, a person will need to go around the main viewing area at the end of the trail and carefully work his way down a long hillside (see bottom picture in the gallery for an idea of how steep the hillside is) which is not maintained and is very difficult to traverse.
-It is not recommended to try this climb unless one is in good shape.
-But the effort is worthwhile and allows one to feel the power of the Falls
+To gain access to the bottom of Agate Falls, a person will need to go around the main viewing area at the end of the trail and carefully work his way down a long hillside that is not maintained and is very difficult to traverse.
+A person should not attempt this climb unless in good physical shape.
+But the effort is worthwhile and allows one to feel up close to the power of the waterfall.
+Once you get to the bottom of the falls, you can wander around to various viewing sites.